wagtail/wagtail/docs/extending/admin_views.md

 ## Using `ViewSet` to group custom admin views

+Registering admin views along with their URLs and menu items is a common pattern in Wagtail.
+This often involves several related views with shared properties such as the model that we're working with, and its associated icon.
+To support the pattern, Wagtail implements the concept of a _viewset_, which allows a bundle of views and their URLs to be defined collectively, along with a menu item to be registered with the admin app as a single operation through the [`register_admin_viewset`](register_admin_viewset) hook.

-Wagtail provides a {class}`~wagtail.admin.viewsets.base.ViewSet` class that combines the registration of views and the associated menu item into a single class.
-For example, you can group the calendar views from the previous example into a single menu item by creating a `ViewSet` subclass in `views.py`:
+For example, you can group the calendar views from the previous example into a single menu item by creating a {class}`~wagtail.admin.viewsets.base.ViewSet` subclass in `views.py`:

 ```{code-block} python
 from wagtail.admin.viewsets.base import ViewSet